gambol99/nginx-gateway/README.md

   - PROTO_PROTOCOL_SUBNET: the subnet of the upstream tcp proxy
   - NGINX_FAIL_TIMEOUT: the timeout used for backend server, note, this applied when your use NodePort, it's ignored if your using the flannel address
   - NGINX_LOGS: enable the nginx web access logs
+  - NGINX_CONNECTIONS: the number of nginx workers, defaults to 1024
+  - NGINX_USER: the user the nginx process should be running in
+  - NGINX_STATUS: wheather or not to add the /nginx_status module, 127.0.0.1 allowed only
   - FLANNEL_ENABLED: enable flannel usage - i.e. the host it's running on is running the kube-proxy and flannel so we can use the kubernetes service proxy